 At the same time, Asus, HP, Lenovo and some other brands are also well known for quality.
 And these days, with so many new notebook computers coming with solid state drives and basically no moving parts or mechanical processes (again, like all the computers above), they can all be expected to last a good long time without any problems, and to be a really good investment.

-I hope you’ve enjoyed reading my new article – Best Laptops for Digital Art in 2020: An In-Depth Buyer’s Guide – as much as I’ve enjoyed putting it together.
+I hope you’ve enjoyed reading my new article – Best Laptops for Artists and Digital Art in 2021: An In-Depth Buyer’s Guide – as much as I’ve enjoyed putting it together.
 Please be sure to check out my site – Art Side of Life – for more buyer’s guides, articles, online art courses and all kinds of other resources for artists!